Connor-Walden/readme-generator/README - NEW.md

 MIT

 ## Contributing
-They wont lol
+They won't

 ## Tests
-None
+There were 4 test suites that all passed

 ## Questions
-If you have any questions, please forward them to Connor-Walden at connormwalden@gmail.com
+If you have any questions, please forward them to Connor-Walden at connormwalden